stan-buren/stan-buren/README.md

 ### Background

-I've been an **opera singer and dancer**, travelled across 100+ cities accros Russia with famous Saint-Petersburg rock-opera "Jesus Christ Superstar".
+I've been an **opera singer and dancer**, travelled across 100+ cities across Russia with famous Saint-Petersburg rock-opera "Jesus Christ Superstar".
 A **children movies filmmaker** and **scriptwriter**.
-I worked as a **lawer** for 6 months.
+I worked as a **lawyer** for 6 months.
 I've been an **e-commerce businessman** for over 3 years, building financial analysis for myself.
-As time goes by I realise two fings: I _love data_ and I want to _stop all my business_ and _relocate from Russia_.
+As time goes by I realise two things: I _love data_ and I want to _stop all my business_ and _relocate from Russia_.

 I decided to live near Data Lake in a cosy Data Warehouse with a DuckDB in it, Redpanda on it's roof and B-Trees all other the place.